embaldridge/grant-proposals/Postdoc-proposal.md

 Completely reproducible.
 Command line Retriever | Extract and process data with postgres in Python | Analysis in R| Output results & graph

 ###Objective 1:Determine which spatial and temporal scales are organismally relevant.
+Unification of spatial and temporal scaling relationships across taxa.
+Relative also to ecological hierarchy (population vs. community), etc.

 ###Objective 2 :Identify the scales over which space-for-time substitutions can be made.
 Although space-for-time substitutions have been used in ecology with varying degrees of efficacy[@pickett1989space], there has been little work done on when space-for-time substitutions can be reasonably used, and over what scales, if any, the relationship between space and time is reliable.

 ###Objective 3:Identify strengths of ecological processes at different spatial and temporal scales.
+The strength or impact of an ecological process is often scale dependent [@levin1992problem].
+Understanding how process strength changes with both spatial and temporal scale will allow for greater accuracy in developing spatially and temporally explict process-based models.

 <!--R seems to have some good packages already, and reinventing the wheel is probably a bad idea.-->